phenogit/phenogit.github.io/kit-korner-notes.markdown

         P : Not forcing.
 Double by partner would also be takeout X : Takeout
         3S: Natural and forcing

+    Vs. Short Minor Openings(2 or fewer)
+    (P)-P-(1C!)-??
+        !: Could be short

+        X                   : Takeout, shows at least 4-4 in the majors 1N                  : 4 card major and a longer minor 2C                  : Natural
+        Pass then bid a suit: The bid suit and a higher suit Pass then X a suit  : Takeout
+        Pass then X 1N      : Penalty

+    Cont'd
+    (P)-P  -(1C)-1N;
+    (X)-??

+        2D: Asks for your major

     (1C)-P-(3C!)-P;
     (P )-??